counsyl/puppet-python/README.md

 Windows support requires the [`counsyl-windows`](https://github.com/counsyl/puppet-windows) module.
 Because `%Path%` updates aren't reflected in Puppet's current session, you will see errors about not being able to find the `pip` and/or `virtualenv` commands -- running Puppet again should make these errors go away on a fresh system.
+In addition, due to the nature of Windows platforms, customizations should be done on the `python::windows` class before including `python`.
-In addition, due to the nature of Windows platforms, customizations should be done on the `python::windows` class before including the `python` class.
 For example, to force the use the 32-bit version of Python 2.6.6 you would use the following:

 ```puppet
 class { 'python::windows':